EdgeFirstAI/documentation/docs/index.md

 ![EdgeFirst Studio](assets/studio.png#only-light)
 ![EdgeFirst Studio](assets/studio-dark.png#only-dark)

 Welcome to EdgeFirst Studio (formerly Deep View Enterprise)!
-This guide will introduce you to the compoents of the EdgeFirst AI Ecosystem.
+This guide will introduce you to the components of the EdgeFirst AI Ecosystem.
 !!! tip
     Though not required, where appropriate, we recommend you to follow along with an appropriate edge device to test the models on the actual hardware.